-The university also offers Adult and Professional Studies and education programs across Indiana at Oakland City University Centers in Evansville, Rockport, Bedford, and Plainfield Indiana.
-For more information about these Centers, see the Offices and Contact information section of this catalog.
+The university also offers Adult and Professional Studies and education programs across Indiana at Oakland City University Centers in Evansville, Rockport, Bedford, and Plainfield.
+For more information about these Centers and other locations where programs are offered, see the Approved Locations section of this catalog.